 - Once filed, a lien will expire, and in some states, they expire very quickly

 - If filing your lien does not produce payment, you will need to “perfect” or foreclose on your lien within a defined time period

 More Mechanics Lien Resources

-Levelset’s Construction Legal Center (ask a legal question and get a free answer from a licensed Levelset attorney – over 1,500 questions answered and counting)
+- Levelset Community (ask a legal question and get a free answer from a licensed attorney)

 - File a Lien in Minutes with Levelset